Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Code Switching

 \section{Code Switching}

-For a detailed QEC setup we need to furthermore discuss code-switching, similar to the situations in \cite{Davydova:2025ylx, Kobayashi:2025cfh}.
-We provide details on the general principles that allow us to determine such interfaces between two surface codes for groups $G$ and $G'$, and will work out the concrete example of $G=D_{4N}$ and $G'=\Z_2 \times \Z_2$ and $G'=\Z_2$.
+\prx{To obtain a universal gate set, including the full Clifford group, we} present code-switching.
+For $D_4$ this was discussed in \cite{Davydova:2025ylx, Kobayashi:2025cfh}.
+We provide details on the general principles that allow us to determine such interfaces between two surface codes for groups $G$ and $G'$, and will work out the concrete example of $G=D_{4N}$ and $G'=\Z_2 \times \Z_2$.